 The movie White Chicks (2004) featured Philipps as one of the socialites deceived by Marlon Wayans and Shawn Wayans in their undercover disguises as the titular white chicks.

 On TV's Cougar Town (2009-2015), Philipps played Laurie, a friend of star Courteney Cox's character, Jules.
 Philipps directed an episode of the show during its final season.

 In the film I Feel Pretty (2018), Philipps plays Jane, one of star Amy Schumer's best friends.
 The film has Schumer's character, who's previously felt unattractive, suffer a blow to the head that makes her believe she's stunningly beautiful — a storyline that received criticism for ostensibly conveying the message that some women could only embrace their appearance after suffering a head injury.
 Philipps spoke out against the backlash to the film, saying in an interview, "It was never about making fun of someone's body or someone's looks," but rather intended to address common issues with self-esteem.

 Philipps was Gale Liptrapp on HBO's Vice Principals and Dr. Hope Bobeck on ER.
-Among the TV shows she's guest starred on are How I Met Your Mother, Terminator: The Sarah Connor Chronicles and New Girl.
+She's also guest-starred on shows such as How I Met Your Mother, Terminator: The Sarah Connor Chronicles and New Girl.
 She's also filled in as a host on Live with Kelly and Ryan, and has appeared on Drunk History.